Cleator Moor: Sectarian troubles in the 19th century

 Disturbances in the area were frequent during the years that followed, particularly when Orangemen assembled on 12 July.
 On that date in 1884, the most serious of them occurred.
 That was the year the local Orange Lodges decided to hold their annual gathering at Cleator Moor, a deliberately provocative move: "as if to court disturbance the Orangemen... decided they would this year hold their annual demonstration in the stronghold of the enemy" The marchers including eight bands paraded past the Catholic church and held their assembly at Wath Brow.
-As the gathering broke up and the Orangemen made their way back to the train station, trouble broke out.
+As the gathering broke up and the Orangemen made their way back to the railway station, trouble broke out.
 They were attacked by groups of local men throwing stones and then rushing them.
 Some of the marchers carried revolvers, cutlasses and pikes which they now used to defend themselves.
 A local postal messenger, Henry Tumelty, a 17-year-old Catholic, was shot in the head and killed while other locals were listed as having received injuries.
 The local Catholic priests defended their parishioners, saying they had been provoked beyond measure by the foul sectarian tunes and the weaponry.
 Fr.
 Wray expressed serious regret: "It has thrown us back at least twenty years."